sehidcan/easygentoo/README.md

 - Compile list (to check if your 'must have' ones are installed)

 *** How to use ***
-- Boot from an installation media (ex.
+- boot from an installation media (ex.
 Gentoo Minimal Install CD)
 - execute these commands:

 wget https://raw.github.com/shdcn/easygentoo/master/easygentoo